hassanShakur/angular/README.md

 3. ngDoCheck - This is called during every change detection run.
 It is called after ngOnChanges, ngOnInit, and any other DOM change detected by Angular.
 4. ngAfterContentInit - This is called after Angular projects external content into the component's view, or into the view that a directive is in.
 5. ngAfterContentChecked - This is called every time the projected content has been checked.
 6. ngAfterViewInit - This is called after Angular initializes the component's views and child views, or the view that contains the directive.
+Before this, elements referenced in the component's template aren't yet available.
 7. ngAfterViewChecked - This is called every time the view and child views have been checked.
 8. ngOnDestroy - This is called once the component is about to be destroyed.